brightspot/react-examples/headless-preview/README.md

 # Headless Preview

-Although almost all traditional Content Management Systems (CMS) provide a preview mode to see how content looks on a web page before publishing, that is not true with headless CMSs.
+Traditional Content Management Systems (CMS) typically provide a preview mode to see how content looks on a web page before publishing, though this is often not the case for headless implementations.

-This can be a downside to a headless CMS platform, since content creators may find content creation frustrating without the ability to see how content is displayed on a web page as they create or edit.
+The inability to preview content before publishing can be frustrating for content creators.

 Brightspot, however, provides the ability to [preview](https://www.brightspot.com/documentation/brightspot-cms-user-guide/latest/preview) content before publishing with ALL platforms, headless included.
 With little additional configuration, headless platform content creators can see their changes on a web page as they create or edit content.

-This example focuses using JS Classes to configure and use the Brightspot preview mode with a headless configuration.
+This example demonstrates how to use JS Classes to configure and use the Brightspot preview mode with a headless configuration.
 ## Running the example application
 Refer to the [README](/README.md) at the root of the `react-examples` repository for details on running example applications in depth.
 Make sure you have the Docker instance for the example applications running, then follow the quick-start steps starting in the `headless-preview` directory: